danday74/shelljs.exec/README.md

 ## Introduction

-shelljs is FAST but its exec method is SLOW, use this module instead of shelljs' exec method
+shelljs is FAST but its exec method is SLOW, use this module instead of shelljs' exec method for speeds [20x faster](#benchmarks)

 shelljs.exec is a zero-dependency module

+It takes 2 arguments, the command to execute and an [options object](#options-object)